awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 ------

-This command decrypts the data in the encrypted copy of the `Finance.log` file and writes it to a `Finance.log.clear` file in the `Finance` directory\.
+This command decrypts the encrypted copy of the `Finance.log` file and writes it to a `Finance.log.clear` file in the `Finance` directory\.

 When you decrypt data that was encrypted under AWS KMS CMKs, you cannot tell AWS KMS to use a particular CMK to decrypt the data\.
 The **key** attribute of the `--master-keys` parameter is not valid in a decrypt command with the `aws-kms` provider\.
 The AWS Encryption CLI can use any of the CMKs that were used to encrypt the data, provided that the AWS credentials you are using have permission to call the [Decrypt API](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the master key\.
 For more information, see [ Authentication and Access Control for AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/control-access.html)\.